 Transferring your military license to a Wisconsin commercial driver license (CDL)

 If you have a military license issued by any military facility that allows you to operate a military commercial vehicle, there is the possibility that you can use it to obtain a Wisconsin commercial driver license (CDL).
-This process allows you to obtain a CDL by waiving the knowledge and skills exams due to your experience and training with these vehicles in the military.
+This process allows you to obtain a CDL by waiving the skills test due to your experience and training with these vehicles in the military.
 You must still pass the knowledge test.
 Download the Commercial driver license (CDL) practice test mobile app.
-You must be a Wisconsin resident in order to be eligible for this waiver.
+You must be a Wisconsin resident to be eligible for this waiver.
 This waiver does not cover the Hazardous Materials or School Bus endorsements and is ONLY acceptable for one year after discharge or for active military and active duty, reserve or Wisconsin National Guard.